Fudantopology/Fudantopology.github.io/index.md

 ## Fall 2026 Schedule

 - Sep.
+11 Youlin Li, Shanghai Jiaotong University.

-11/18 There will be no seminar in the first two week, instead we will have a mini-course by Eduard Schesler, Karlsruhe Institute of Technology
+In the same time We will have a mini-course by Eduard Schesler in the first two weeks, Karlsruhe Institute of Technology

 Time: